FORTH-ModelBasedTracker/MocapNET/README.md

 The build system and compiling the source code will be exactly the same so if MocapNET1 worked for you MocapNET 2 will only need the new pretrained neural network files..!

+## Upgrading from earlier versions

+Please consider cloning a fresh version of the repository and rerunning the initialize.sh script to make sure you keep your old-working version intact and also upgrade to the new and much improved version..!

 ## Ensemble of SNN Encoders for 3D Human Pose Estimation in RGB Images